Are you looking for the safest cities in North Carolina? Before moving to this great state, read this detailed article to know more.

 The only possible drawback to living in Clayton is that it attracts a lot of people.
 In 2000, Clayton was a town of fewer than 7,000 people.
 Since then, the population has increased by 176.9%.
 Even though some might enjoy the rumble of an expanding city, others might find it to be one of the worst places to live in North Carolina.

 Part 2: The 8 Most Popular Cities in North Carolina Sorted by Crime Rate

-Raleigh is the capital of the state and the runner-up on the list of the biggest cities in North Carolina.
-The city was chosen as the state capital in 1788, and it is one of the first examples of a planned city in the US, with a grid pattern and a State Capitol at the center of the grid.
+Is Raleigh, NC safe?
+Despite being the state’s capital and second-largest city, Raleigh is relatively safe.
+The city was chosen as the state capital in 1788.
+It is also one of the first examples of a planned city in the US, with a grid pattern and a State Capitol at the center of the grid.

-There are some places in Raleigh that all tourists should visit, such as the North Carolina Museum of Natural Sciences, the State Capitol, and others.
-Those who decide to move here will find the unemployment rate of 4.3% an encouraging number.
+Raleigh is the best city in North Carolina for tourists, with so many places to visit, such as the North Carolina Museum of Natural Sciences, the State Capitol, and others.
+Those who decide to move here will find the unemployment rate of 4.1% an encouraging number.

-The main negative side of living in Raleigh is the rate at which the city’s population is increasing.
-Since 2000, the population has increased by 62%.
-The city has been gaining 70,000 new residents every 10 years, ever since the 1990s.
+The main negative side of living in Raleigh is its population growth rate.
+Since 2000, the population has increased by 62.8%.
+Particularly, the city has been gaining 70,000 new residents every 10 years ever since the 1990s.